VCHSRobots/coffeebot/README.md

 - **MQTT Communication**: Runs in a separate thread for sending and receiving status updates.
 - **LiDAR Data**: Handled in a separate thread to ensure non-blocking operations.
-- **APROTAX Detection**: Runs in a separate process, using network tables to retrieve values.
+- **Apriltag Detection**: Runs in a separate process, using network tables to retrieve values.

 ## Installation